starwit/sae-geo-merger/README.md

 - Make sure that your Python version matches the version constraint in `pyproject.toml` (if not, pyenv can help)
 - Clone main SAE repository (you will most likely need a running SAE to do anything useful): https://github.com/starwit/starwit-awareness-engine
 - Set up SAE compose file
-  - For geo-merger to do something useful, you at least two synchronized camera streams with some overlap in their covered area
+  - For geo-merger to do something useful, you need at least two synchronized camera streams with some overlap in their covered area

 ## Setup
 - Run `poetry install`, this should install all necessary dependencies